cuihantao/PowerfulCases/README.md

 includes = ["LineCodes.dss", "Lines.dss", "Loads_peak.dss", "LoadShape_peak.csv"]
 ```

 When downloading remote cases, all files in `includes` are downloaded alongside the main file.
+Files appearing in multiple `includes` lists (like `LineCodes.dss` above) are automatically deduplicated and downloaded only once.

 **When you need a manifest:**
 - Multiple files of the same format (e.g., several DYR variants)